 Obtaining and maintaining effective intellectual property rights is expensive, including the costs of defending our rights.
 We make business decisions about when to seek patent protection for a particular technology and when to rely upon trade secret protection, and the approach we select may ultimately prove to be inadequate.
 We are seeking to protect certain of our intellectual property rights through filing applications for copyrights, trademarks, patents and domain names in a number of jurisdictions, a process that is expensive and may not be successful in all jurisdictions.
 We are continuing to monitor and evaluate our intellectual property protection in various jurisdictions as we expand our business.
 Even in cases where we seek patent protection, there is no assurance that the resulting patents will effectively protect every significant feature of our products, technology, or proprietary information, or provide us with any competitive advantages.
 Moreover, we cannot guarantee that any of our pending patent applications will issue or be approved.
 The United States Patent and Trademark Office, or the USPTO, also requires compliance with a number of procedural, documentary, fee payment and other similar provisions during the patent application process and after a patent has issued.
-There are situations in which noncompliance can result in abandonment or lapse of the patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
+There are situations in which noncompliance can result in abandonment or lapse of the patent or patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
 If this occurs, our competitors might be able to enter the market, which would have a material adverse effect on our business.
 Even where we have intellectual property rights, they may later be found to be unenforceable or have a limited scope of enforceability.
-In addition, we may not seek to pursue such protection in every jurisdiction.
-In particular, we believe it is important to maintain, protect and enhance our brands.
-Accordingly, we pursue the registration of domain names and our trademarks and service marks in the United States and in
+In addition, we may not seek to pursue the registration of domain names and our trademarks and service marks in the United States and in some jurisdictions outside of the United States.